azure-terraform-workshop/terraform-workshop-labs/101-virtual-machine/README.md

 ### Outputs

-You now have all the infrastructure in place and can now Remote Desktop into the Windows Server VM we just stood up.
+You now have all the infrastructure in place and can now SSH into the Linux Server VM we just stood up.

 But wait, the Public IP was dynamically created, how do I access it?